 Next month, I will discuss how I collect data during thematic therapy and how I get teachers on board to become an additional data source as well.

 Maria Del Duca, M.S.
-CCC-SLP, is a pediatric speech-language pathologist in southern, Arizona.
+CCC-SLP, is a pediatric speech-language pathologist in southern Arizona.
 She owns a private practice, Communication Station: Speech Therapy, PLLC, and has a speech and language blog under the same name.
-Maria received her master’s degree from Bloomsburg University of Pennsylvania.
+She received her master’s degree from Bloomsburg University of Pennsylvania.
 She has been practicing as an ASHA certified member since 2003 and is an affiliate of Special Interest Group 16, School-Based Issues.
 She has experience in various settings such as private practice, hospital and school environments and has practiced speech pathology in NJ, MD, KS and now AZ.
-Maria has a passion for early childhood, autism spectrum disorders, rare syndromes, and childhood Apraxia of speech.
+Maria has a passion for early childhood, autism spectrum disorders, rare syndromes, and childhood apraxia of speech.
 For more information, visit her blog or find her on Facebook.